 While it’s hard to pinpoint an actual statistic, it is widely documented that there is an increase in “fake” service dogs.
 Google it…it’s unbelievable.
 You can actually order a vest, fake license/registration, etc. on Amazon to make it look like your pet is legit.
-As much as I would like to have my dog go everywhere with me, passing off a pet as a service dog is just plain wrong.
+As much as I would like to have my dog go everywhere with me, passing him off a pet as a service dog is just plain wrong.

 The Importance of a Service Dog

 Service dogs have an important role to play.
 The dog is responsible for someone’s well-being… does it get any more important than that?
 It takes anywhere from 6 months to 24 months to properly train a service dog, depending on the type of disability he is being trained to assist.
 Service dogs must be wholly focused on their owner, pay no attention to distractions, and must be highly skilled in performing specific tasks.
 Many service dogs are actually bred explicitly for the job by organizations who train and place them.
 These organizations have very high standards and not all of the dogs make the grade.
 “Dropouts” are placed with families as pets.